 The subject of human capital is tackled clearly by the EC (2005c).
-Here we can find three key words on which European knowledge is based: education, research and innovation; and the relevance of human capital - the quality of which is measured by the average of EU working-age population that has achieved tertiary education is closely tied with the innovation performance.
+There are three key words on which European knowledge is based: education, research and innovation; and the relevance of human capital - the quality of which is measured by the average of EU working-age population that has achieved tertiary education - is closely tied with the innovation performance.
 It follows that the EC reiterates once again the importance of one of the main actors of policy innovation, that is the European university system.
-In fact, in this document, universities are seen as the engine of the new knowledge-based paradigm, even underlining the fact that universities now are not fully capable of putting into practice their potential in the service of the Lisbon Strategy because of a series of limitation and critical points, including: the small number of centres of excellence; the trend towards uniformity and to egalitarianism that rule out those that do not conform to standard models; the isolation of universities from the industrial and economic system; the excess of legislation of their internal life (that is seen as an obstacle to their modernisation and to their efficiency); insufficient funds (and in any case at a lower level than those assured in the USA, Canada and South Korea), and so on.
+In fact, in this document, universities are seen as the engine of the new knowledge-based paradigm, even underlining the fact that they now are not fully capable of putting into practice their potential in the service of the Lisbon Strategy because of a series of limitation and critical points, including insufficient funds (and in any case at a lower level than those assured in the USA, Canada and South Korea).